Stronger Culture, Healthier Lifestyles

 This multi-component afterschool program brings together researchers in social sciences, health sciences and humanities and social inquiry (specifically Indigenous studies) to transform lives of Aboriginal children living in disadvantaged areas of the Illawarra region in a positive and motivating way.

-Dr Rebecca Stanley is a Post-doctoral Fellow funded through a NSW Health Early-Mid Career Fellowship in Early Start and the School of Health and Society.
+Dr Rebecca Stanley is a Post-doctoral Fellow funded through a NSW Health Early-Mid Career Fellowship in Early Start and the School of Social Sciences.
 Her current research focuses on children’s physical activity and sedentary behaviour and developing and testing culturally appropriate practices in afterschool settings to support all children to develop healthier lifestyles.
 She will contribute to the design, implementation and evaluation of the program and consult with local Aboriginal communities and children.

 Dr Anthony McKnight is an Awabakal, Gumaroi and Yuin Man and is in the School of Education, Faculty of the Arts, Social Sciences and Humanities.
 His research focuses on the importance of Aboriginal Country in Aboriginal knowledge systems and processes in teacher education and research.
 Dr McKnight’s role will be to advise on appropriate cultural practices and assist with interpretation of research outcomes.